 - 1. Srivastava R, Anil A: Financial Management (Oxford) - 2.
-I.M.pandey:Financial Management (Vikas) - 3.
-PrasannaChandra:Financial Management Theory and Practice (Tata McGraw Hill) - 4.
+I.M.pandey: Financial Management (Vikas) - 3.
+PrasannaChandra: Financial Management Theory and Practice (Tata McGraw Hill) - 4.
 Pandey&Bhat:Cases in Financial Management (Tata McGraw Hill) - 5.
-Khan & Jain: Financial Management (Tata McGraw Hill) - 6.
+Khan &Jain:Financial Management (Tata McGraw Hill) - 6.
 Brealey Myers: Principles of Corporate Finance (Tata McGraw Hill)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit of the syllabus shall be set.

-(iii) For Part - B of the question paper, the CASE shall be not less than 500 words.

-(iv) At least one numerical problem must be asked from the chapters which have the topics related to numerical problems.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words. - (iv) At least one numerical problem must be asked from the chapters which have the topics related to numerical problems.

-L-T-P-C Max 203 HUMAN RESOURCES MANAGEMENT 4-0-0-4 Marks 100
+L-T-P-C Max Marks 203 HUMAN RESOURCES MANAGEMENT 4-0-0-4 100

-• This subject provides the platform to the students of management to appreciate the critical managerial functions, processes and tasks of HRM in an organization.

-•To study about Job Analysis, Job Description and Job Specification, and other functions of HRM.
+- This subject provides the platform to the students of management to appreciate the critical managerial functions, processes and tasks of HRM in an organization. - •To study about Job Analysis, Job Description and Job Specification, and other functions of HRM.